wso2/fhir-mcp-server/README.md

 **MCP Server Configurations:**
 - `FHIR_MCP_HOST`: The hostname or IP address the MCP server should bind to (e.g., `localhost` for local-only access, or `0.0.0.0` for all interfaces).
 - `FHIR_MCP_PORT`: The port on which the MCP server will listen for incoming client requests (e.g., `8000`).
+- `FHIR_MCP_SERVER_URL`: If set, this value will be used as the server's base URL instead of generating it from host and port.
+Useful for custom URL configurations or when behind a proxy.
+- `FHIR_MCP_REQUEST_TIMEOUT`: Timeout duration in seconds for requests from the MCP server to the FHIR server (default: `30`).

 **MCP Server OAuth2 with FHIR server Configuration (MCP Client ↔ MCP Server):**
 These variables configure the MCP client's secure connection to the MCP server, using the OAuth2 authorization code grant flow with a FHIR server.